The Russia Investigations, Explained

 In January 2017, the United States intelligence community released a sobering report concluding with “high confidence” that Russian President Vladimir Putin sought to influence the 2016 presidential election.
 The aim of this effort, the report found, was “to undermine public faith in the U.S. democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency.”
 Putin and the Russian government, the intelligence agencies said, “developed a clear preference for President-elect Trump.”

-At the Justice Department, the special counsel investigation being led by former FBI director Robert Mueller has already brought charges against four individuals connected to the Trump campaign.
+At the Justice Department, the special counsel investigation being led by former FBI director Robert Mueller has already brought charges against four individuals connected to the Trump campaign and 13 Russian nationals.
 President Trump, for his part, has repeatedly denied any wrongdoing or collusion, and called the investigations into Russian meddling a “witch hunt.”
+The president nearly fired Mueller last June, according to The New York Times, but held off after the White House counsel threatened to resign rather than carry out the order.
+(The president dismissed the account as “fake news.”)

 As the investigations continue to unfold, here is a brief look at where each one stands: